michaeljcarey/michaeljcarey.github.io/source/_posts/2015-08-14-rfduinoServo.markdown

 categories: [arduino, embedded]
 ---

-An RFDuino is a tiny fingertip sized Arduino that features wireless bluetooth.
+An RFduino is a tiny fingertip sized Arduino that features wireless bluetooth.
 An assortment of tiny stackable shields are made available so that you can make a number of cool projects.
 To learn how to set up an RFduino, see <a href="/blog/2015/08/13/rfduinosetup/">Setup Your First RFduino</a>.

 I have been wanting to make a simple servo controller project lately and I thought that this little package is the coolest thing because it is tiny, wireless and I can power it with a usb power pack which makes it completely self contained and it will be controlled wirelessly using an iphone.